 Follow us on Instagram to see our latest content through photos of events we're involved in throughout our beautiful Alaska!

-Kenai Peninsula, Alaska—The Kenai Intentional Neighborhood, which broke ground in August of 2016, is close to becoming a reality for the families who have held onto this dream for many years.
+The Kenai Intentional Neighborhood, which broke ground in August of 2016, has become a reality for the families who have held onto this dream for many years.

 Annual Gratitude Reports